woctezuma/finetune-detr/README.md

 The goal of this [Google Colab](https://colab.research.google.com/) notebook is to fine-tune Facebook's DETR (DEtection TRansformer).

+![With pre-trained DETR][pretrained-detr-image] ![With finetuned DETR][finetuned-detr-image] ![Total loss during training][training-loss-image]

+From left to right: result obtained with pre-trained DETR, with fine-tuned DETR, and total loss during training.

 ## Usage

 -   Acquire a dataset, e.g. the the `balloon` dataset,